 British-Swiss director Max Hoehn is the first recipient of the Independent

-Max's work has been supported by Arts Council England, the British Council, the Swiss Cultural Fund of Great Britain, William and Judith Bollinger, the Kobler Trust, the Tilett Trust, the Spoli Fund at the Jewish Music Institute, Sir Alan Cox and Lady Ros Shelley and the Russky Mir Foundation.
+Max's work has been supported by Arts Council England, the British Council's Artist International Development Fund, the Swiss Cultural Fund of Great Britain, William and Judith Bollinger, the Kobler Trust, the Tilett Trust, the Spoli Fund at the Jewish Music Institute, Sir Alan Cox and Lady Ros Shelley and the Russky Mir Foundation.

 Contact Max at [email protected]